Sdcrouse/recipe-rolodex/NOTES.md

 <% end %> <!-- end of "if @recipe && !recipe.ingredients.empty &&..." -->
 ```
 **End of old code from recipes/show.erb page**

+**Old comments and ideas from the "patch '/recipes/:id'" route:**
+Right now:
+When creating a recipe, neither it nor its ingredients will be saved until the recipe is added to the user.
+The validations:
+  None for the RecipeIngredient or Ingredient models
+  The Recipe validates name, instructions, having at least one ingredient (edge case), and having ingredients with names and brands and/or amounts
+Blank ingredients (ingredients with no name, amount, or brand) are not saved, but they are not invalid either.
+The Ingredient model has a name; the RecipeIngredient model has an ingredient_amount and a brand_name.

+What I want to do:
+Update the recipe, but only under these edge cases:
+  The user is logged in (CHECK!), and the user is the one who wrote the recipe (CHECK!).
+Save the recipe, but only if it has valid attributes (CHECK!), ingredients (CHECK!), and recipe_ingredients (CHECK!).
+Avoid saving ingredients and recipe_ingredients unless the ENTIRE recipe is valid.(CHECK!)
+Avoid saving ingredients that don't have names (but without triggering validation errors).
+(CHECK!)
+Avoid saving recipe_ingredients unless their corresponding ingredient has a name.
+(CHECK!)
+  Trigger validation errors if the recipe_ingredients have brand_names and/or ingredient_amounts, but their ingredient has no name.
+(CHECK!)
+Create new, valid ingredients before saving the recipe (CHECK!).

+How do I do this?
+(Note: I already figured out one edge case, and how to update a recipe with everything except the ingredients and recipe_ingredients.)
+First, figure out how to update a recipe's ingredients, but without saving them.
+(CHECK!)
+REMEMBER: If I update/save the ingredient and/or recipe_ingredient and/or recipe too early, then I will have to undo those changes if I encounter a validation error.
+**End of old comments and ideas from the "patch '/recipes/:id'" route:**